tobystaines/BankMarketingMLCW/README.md

 1. Logistic Regression Code:

-a.
 TS_LR_Code.m - This is the main code for the logistic regression model, which should be run to re-produce
 	   our LR results.

-b. dataPrep.m - A function called by TS_LR_Code to preprocess each of the data sets before modelling
+dataPrep.m - A function called by TS_LR_Code to preprocess each of the data sets before modelling

-c. minCost.m - A cost function called by TS_LR_Code
+minCost.m - A cost function called by TS_LR_Code

-d. confusion.m - A function called by TS_LR_Code to produce a confusion matrix and other model performance measures
+confusion.m - A function called by TS_LR_Code to produce a confusion matrix and other model performance measures

 2. Other Code:

-a.
 CourseWorkDataPrepCode.m - This takes the original data file and splits it in to training,
 	   validation and test data.